 Fortunately for Navin, the kidney he received was not harvested from Shankar; it had actually been donated.

-As it turns out, the Swede man gives Shankar Rs.
-6.5 lakhs, and even when Navin says they will go to court and get justice, more money, and his kidney, Shankar gets upset.
+As it so turned out, the Swede gives Shankar Rs.
+6.5 lakhs.
+Later on, when Navin says they will go to court and get justice, more money, and his kidney back, Shankar gets upset instead.

-On the other hand, given that Navin is a stockbroker who can afford a lot more than Shankar as well as his recent kidney maladies, it makes sense that for Navin, health is more important than money.
+On the other hand, given that Navin is a stockbroker who can afford a lot more than Shankar, it makes sense that for Navin, health is more important than money.

 Even Navin, for that matter, is frustrated with the outcome.